osaisacson/kretsloppan/README.md

 - SDK Platforms > install the top first three in the list.
 - SDK Tools > install Android build tools, emulator, sdk platform tools and sdk tools, google play services and intel emulator
 - Configure > AVD manager > create virtual device > select a phone that has play store icon > choose and download OS > once created click the green play button under actions to launch the device
 - Go to your terminal.
-If you’re not already running write `npm start` then with that process running `a` to launch the Expo project on android.
+If you’re not already running write `expo start` then with that process running `a` to launch the Expo project on android.
 It’ll first need to install some stuff so patience, young one.

 ### Run on iPhone simulator

 - Open Xcode
 - Go to Xcode > preferences > locations > check that the command line tools are installed (they are if there is a version listed)
 - Xcode > open developer tools > simulator
 - As with android: go to your terminal.
-If you’re not already running write `npm start` then with that process running `i` to launch the expo project on iPhone.
+If you’re not already running write `expo start` then with that process running `i` to launch the expo project on iPhone.

 ### Run on your phone (Android or iPhone)